Shashank-ER-19/Online-Examination-System/README.md

-# Online-Examination-System
+# Examining Candidates Online

-This is the project done for the academic purpose of VTU.
+This project was completed for VTU's academic purposes.The primary focus of this project is on DBMS, SQL, and PHP.
-This project mainly focuses on PHP, SQL and DBMS.
+To use this project as a beginning, download the ZIP file and put it into the xampp folder's htdocs folder (XAMPP server is required).You can get access to the project by importing the SQL into the server.